 Other nearby buildings include an abandoned house, outhouse, and a barn.
 These haven’t been renovated, though I suspect they do enough to keep them from falling into further ruin.
 If you’re a history buff, or want the tour or trail information, check out the online brochure.

 We had a lovely walk through the mesquite forest and took the side trip to the old pioneer cemetery.
 Since it was Fall, the path was covered with pale green mesquite leaves that muffled our footsteps and provided a quiet, relaxing stroll.

-Kartchner Caverns State Park was having their 20th Anniversary celebration the day we decided to visit, so all the cave tours were sold out even when I checked online a few days before.
+Number 2 on our list is Kartchner Caverns State Park.
+It was holding its 20th Anniversary celebration the day we decided to visit, so all the cave tours were sold out even when I checked online a few days before.
 However, they had a local bird sanctuary presenting some educational information with some of their non-releasable birds and we toured their small exhibits about the cave.

 Outside, there are a few trails that take you around the property and up high for a great view of the valley.
 Note: These hikes are not ADA-worthy.
 The trails have lots of fairly steep up and down hill sections on rocky trails that are sometimes quite narrow.
 It can also be quite warm outside of the trees, which is most of the trails; so bring lots of water and a hat.
 We did about half of the Ocotillo Trail, which wasn’t too difficult for us out-of-shape 50-somethings; but had to turn back at the top of the saddle due to my heat sensitivity, especially seeing that the rest of the hike would have been mostly or all sun.